cs-4241-2024/final_project/README.md

 ### Typescript

-We used typescript to program all react components as the type checking it provides helped us keep our project error free.
+We used TypeScript to program all react components as the type checking it provides helped us keep our project error free.

 ### Tailwind

-We used tailwindcss to style our project as both of us were already familiar with tailwind syntax.
+We used TailwindCSS to style our project as both of us were already familiar with tailwind syntax.

 ### MongoDB